Hillsong Corporate Governance

 There are currently twelve Board members.
 To maintain Board independence, the majority of Directors are non-executive members who are independent of the management team.

 As outlined in the church constitution, ‘no director shall receive remuneration in respect to his duties as a director of the church.’
 Remuneration received by Executive Director’s is in respect of their executive duties.
-There is no relationship between the packages received by Executive Directors and the church’s financial performance and no equity-based remuneration packages are entered into.
+There is no relationship between the salaries received by Executive Directors and the church’s financial performance and no equity-based remuneration packages are entered into.

 Material Personal Interests